 Hard Rock Stadium, located in Miami Gardens, is home to the Miami Dolphins and University of Miami Hurricanes.
 In addition to regular season football contests, the stadium is used for concerts, NCAA Bowl Games and NFL Playoff Games.
 The Miami Open tennis tournament takes place at this location.
+The 2020 Super Bowl will be played here.
 The stadium was opened on August 16th, 1987 and has a capacity of 65,326 and 140 acres of parking space.